Vertica Integration with Looker: Connection Guide

 - Click Add Connection to save the connection.

-When you create a connection to Vertica, you can enable additional database settings, such as the following:
+After you create a connection to Vertica, you can enable the following additional database settings:

 - Enable connection load balancing using the JDBC connection parameter

 - Assign a label to identify Looker’s session using the JDBC connection parameter

 You can pass several parameters one after another, separated by an ampersand, as shown in the following image:

 For more information, see Additional JDBC Connection Settings in the Vertica documentation.

 - For BINARY, LONGVARBINARY, and VARBINARY data types, an invalid byte sequence error is displayed in LookML projects.

 INTERVAL HOUR TO SECOND, INTERVAL HOUR TO MINUTE, INTERVAL DAY TO SECOND, and INTERVAL YEAR TO MONTH data types are not displayed correctly by Looker SQL Runner.

 For TIME and TIMETZ data types, milliseconds are displayed up to 3 digits in SQL Runner.
 In a LookML project, for TIME, TIMETZ, TIMESTAMP and TIMESTAMPTZ data types, milliseconds are truncated in both default viewer and downloaded reports.